dynatrace-wwse/enablement-business-observability/lab-guide/content/03_bizevents_logs/01_bizevents_log_pipeline/index.md

       "k8s.container.name": "frauddetectionservice"
 }
 ```
-6. Run sample data and Preview the result.
+6. Select the `Run sample data` button and Preview the results.

 7. Validate the orderId field exists in the results